Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Reproducibility statement

 \subsubsection{Classification experiments details}

-\paragraph{Baselines details.} In our experiments, we utilize the original software by \citet{pfedgp} for pFedGP and do not use inducing points.
+\paragraph{Baselines implementations.} We implemented pFedGP~\citet{pfedgp} using the code provided by the authors without utilizing inducing points.
 Since the source code for pFedBayes has not been publicly released, we rely on an unofficial implementation\footnote{https://github.com/AllenBeau/pFedBayes}.
 Our implementations of FedAvg, MTL, and MAML are based on the code provided in \citet{federatedscope}.
-For the Vanilla model, we follow the procedure described for the PV dataset.
-We utilize a Bayesian Convolutional Neural Network (BCNN) \citep{bcnn} for all Bayesian approaches and a Convolutional Neural Network (CNN) for the frequentist methods.

 \paragraph{Hyper-parameter tuning.} Hyper-parameter tuning for all baselines and our method is conducted using the cross-validation approach.
 In the case of PAC-PFL, we select $\beta$ and $\tau$ following the same procedure as employed for the PV dataset.
 We use $3$ SVGD particles and a multivariate Gaussian hyper-prior with a diagonal covariance matrix.